meister-eder/dishboard/README.md

 It allows the user to create, view and update dishes for a restaurant

 I used Vite as a bundler and Vuetify for UI components.
-The pinia store is also included but was not used, since it is not necessary for the scope of the project.

 ## Setup